About Us

 - locate, organize, analyze, integrate, synthesize, and evaluate complex information from multiple and disparate sources;

-- apply appropriate analytical and quantitative approaches:
+- Apply appropriate analytical and quantitative approaches:

 - organize, visualize, and statistically analyze environmental data, and interpret relationships, trends and make predictions about future changes;

-- think critically, creatively, resourcefully, and strategically, including identifying steps needed to reach goals, manage projects, evaluate progress, and adapt approaches, developing both self reliance, and civic‐mindedness;
+- Think critically, creatively, resourcefully, and strategically, including identifying steps needed to reach goals, manage projects, evaluate progress, and adapt approaches, developing both self-reliance, and civic‐mindedness;

 The curriculum recognizes the need for well-trained scientists to cope with balancing human requirements and environmental conservation.
 Majors acquire an understanding of earth systems by taking courses in the natural sciences, as well as courses investigating environmental stress.
 Students learn to critically evaluate the diverse information necessary for sound environmental analysis.
 Our courses foster an interdisciplinary approach to environmental problem-solving.